faithanalog/pocsag-encoder/README.md

 where address is an integer, and message is contents to be encoded.

 Adds a random delay to the output feed of 1 to 10 seconds by default.
-This is configurable in pocenc.c near the bottom of the file by the MIN\_DELAY and MAX\_DELAY defines.
+This is configurable in pocsag.c near the bottom of the file by the MIN\_DELAY and MAX\_DELAY defines.

-pocenc reads from stdin and writes signed 16 bit little-endian samples to stdout.
+pocsag reads from stdin and writes signed 16 bit little-endian samples to stdout.

 # Example Usage

-    echo -e "1:hello\n2:world" | pocenc
+    echo -e "1:hello\n2:world" | ./pocsag

 # Compilation

-pocenc doesn't rely on any dependencies but the C standard libraries.
+pocsag doesn't rely on any dependencies but the C standard libraries.
 Use `make` to compile, or run your own C compiler manually.